This page describes sharing in SaaS. For working with others in On-Premise installations, click here.

 To create an organization, click Create New in the sidebar on the left and select Create New Organization.
 Specify the Organization Account Name (unique ID), Organization Email, and, optionally, Title.

 The next step in working with others is to add users as members of the organization.
 To do that, click to the right of the organization name.

 This opens the Organization Settings.
 Switch to the Members tab to invite users to your organization.

-The power of an organization can be fully realized through teams, a feature that lets organization owners group members to collectively work on APIs.
+Teams allows you to group members to collectively work on APIs.
 In any organization, you can create teams on the Teams tab of the Organization Settings screen:

 To learn about organizations and teams in detail, check out our documentation.